 Be sure to take advantage of all the nifty PIN IT links after most of the resources!

 1. Advent: Nature Study Through the Holidays

 This Advent-themed Nature Study guide is one of my absolute favorite resources for homeschooling at Christmas.
 In fact, we’ve had this guide for a few years now and we still look forward to breaking it out when December approaches.

 These Christ-centered lessons are a wonderful way to get outside with your kiddos while preparing your hearts for the Christmas season.
 It includes nature walk suggestions, reinforcement activities, notebooking pages, scripture readings, and hymn suggestions.

-This Charlotte Mason-inspired Advent guide is a wonderful way to learn while reflecting on the beauty and gift that comes with Christmas.
+Blessed Learners has a free Advent Copywork collection.
+It contains 24 days of scriptures for copywork and is a wonderful way to help children reflect on the beauty and gift that comes with Christmas.

 3. SQUILT Christmas Carols

-3. We’ve been working through SQUILT volumes for a couple of years in our homeschool and are so excited to add SQUILT Christmas Carols to our lineup this year.
+3. We’ve been working through SQUILT volumes for a couple of years in our homeschool and also loved adding SQUILT Christmas Carols to our lineup.

 Not familiar with SQUILT?
 SQUILT is an effortless approach to music appreciation for all ages.
 When it comes to your Christmas homeschool plans, you can choose from SQUILT Christmas Carols or Nutcracker Unit Study.
 Either would make a great addition to your homeschool plans for Christmas!

 Can’t commit to a month-long Christmas study?
 Check out my list of 100+ Christmas Around the World Resources.